Danko-Lab/clipnet_k562/README.md

 Scripts to download/process K562 PRO-cap data for transfer learning are in `data_processing`.
 Scripts to transfer learn CLIPNET models to K562 are in `clipnet_transfer_learning`.
 Scripts to benchmark models across loci are in `clipnet_transfer_learning`.
 Scripts to benchmark models on MPRA variant prediction are in `siraj_mpra`.

+The python package requirements for this project are listed in `requirements.txt` and are identical to those used for CLIPNET.

 ## Download pretrained models

 ### CLIPNET K562